syanhg/AndoRead/README.md

-**The Predictive Intelligence Company
+TPIC - The Predictive Intelligence Company
-**benchmark for predictive intelligence